hbctraining/Intro-to-Shell/lessons/04_loops_and_scripts.md

 $ sh generate_bad_reads_summary.sh
 ```

 How do we know if the script worked?
-Take a look inside the `raw_fastq` directory, we should see that for every one of the original FASTQ files we have two associated bad read files.
+Take a look inside the `raw_fastq` directory, we should see that for every one of the original FASTQ files we have one bad read file.
+We should also have a summary log file documenting the total number of bad reads from each file.

 ```bash
 $ ls -l ~/unix_lesson/raw_fastq